 Adlington Hall is an attractive 14th-century house surrounded by landscaped gardens.
 The medieval core of the hall is hidden behind attractive Tudor rebuilding, and a west front added in the Georgian period.
 Within the Hall is an organ said to have been played by Handel, who was a family friend.

-A Jacobean mansion built in 1616 for Ralph Wilbraham and finished in 1621.
+Dorfold Hall is a Jacobean mansion built in 1616 for Ralph Wilbraham and finished in 1621.
 The interiors retain their original oak panelling and plaster ceilings.
 Of particular note is the state Drawing Room, which features a barrel-vaulted ceiling with highly decorative strapwork and plaster pendants.
-Nantwich,
+Nantwich, Cheshire, England, CW5 8LD

 The first hall at Gawsworth was a Norman manor built upon a mound.
 In 1485 that early house was replaced by a beautiful timber-framed building set around a courtyard.
-The mound where the Norman house once stood is used for a small chapel, built in 1369 but later remodeled in Arts and Craft style, with stained glass by Edward Burne-Jones and William Morris.
-The exterior of Gawsworth is very much the sort of Tudor half-timbering you so frequently see in Cheshire houses, but the Elizabethan interior has has changed markedly over the centuries.
+The mound where the Norman house once stood is used for a small chapel, built in 1369 but later remodelled in Arts and Craft style, with stained glass by Edward Burne-Jones and William Morris.
+The exterior of Gawsworth is very much the sort of Tudor half-timbering you so frequently see in Cheshire houses, but the Elizabethan interior has changed markedly over the centuries.
 Church Lane, Gawsworth, Macclesfield, Cheshire, England, SK11 9RN

 Lyme Park is a superb stately home on the edge of the Peak District.
 The elegant house is surrounded by beautiful formal garden terraces and pools, and set in a huge 1300 acre medieval deer park where herds of red and fallow deer roam.
-The first house at Lyme Park dates to the Tudor period.
-That 16th-century house was completely rebuilt by the architect Leoni for the Legh family in the 1720s.
-The Legh's chose to build in the style of an elegant Italian palace, with sumptuous tapestries, Grinling Gibbons carvings, and superb period furniture.
-Despite the 18th century elegance, Lyme Park retains its original Tudor long gallery.
-The National Trust has furnished Lyme Park as it would have appeared in the heydey of its Edwardian splendour.
 On the top of a nearby rise, just visible from the house is a curious hunting tower called The Cage.
 This odd structure was used as a recreation and dining place for hunting parties.
 Disley, Stockport, Cheshire, England, SK12 2NR